jeremyprice/ycj2019/site/_pages/02-substitution-cipher.markdown

 4. Pass it to the person with you and see if they can understand it.

 Keep doing those steps until you feel like you understand the substitution cipher well.

+Click the next activity on the left when you are ready to continue.

 <script>
 function showHide(elId) {